nsdrozario/WaveCMP/README.md

 # WaveCMP
 WaveCMP is a small program that is designed to find how long a sine wave is above or below a certain threshold.

+*Disclaimer: the results from this program are not intended to be 100% accurate.
+Do not use this program for any applications where extreme precision and accuracy is necessary.*

 ## Usage

 WaveCMP accepts input in form of a file.
 This file can be supplied as a single command line argument to the path of the file, or it can be inputted as a string of text after starting the program.